weekgoodday/TCPOSS/README.md

     ├── dataset.py
     ├── record/
     ├── model/
+    ├── config/
+    └── ...
 ```

-The detailed description of the command line parameters please refer to readme_code.txt.
+The detailed description of the command line parameters please refer to [readme_code.txt](./readme_code.txt).

 For trail, using mobilnet backbone and four levels of dataset, just run: